The late Hal Lord of Pottsville after a heat race victory at the track many fans simply referred to as Schoentown.

 Of all the tracks covered by Coal Region Racing, Anthracite may be the most popular among them.
 There was just something special about "going to Schoentown".
 Ask anyone who attended, raced, or worked there.
 They all have the same common sentiment, they loved being there.

 The further back in time one looks, the more difficult it becomes to uncover the history of a subject.
 These race tracks are no different.
-The earliest tracks have little or no documentation on the events that took place.
-This endeavor is to try and discover and document as much as possible about them as well as the more recent race tracks.
+A few of these tracks have little or no documentation on the events that took place.
+This endeavor is to try to discover and document as much as possible about them as well as the more recent racetracks.
 Many of the participants are no longer with us, their stories lost for all time.
 That is why it is so important to document these events.
 So they don't become lost for all time.

 While not being very powerful, they could still attain speeds only matched or surpassed by the steam locomotives of that same era.
 As progress continued on the internal combustion engine and the design of the cars advanced, so did the speed and excitement level.

 The further back in time one travels to research their histories, the more difficult it becomes to find the answers to the county's racing infancy.
 Many of those involved from this by-gone era are no longer with us.
 Photographs, home movies, videos and artifacts are lost, tucked away in attics and basements or sometimes just non-existent.
-A few of those early tracks have been covered up and overgrown with tress and brush or built over erasing any footprint they once made.
+Worse yet, many priceless and irreplaceable items were thrown out as trash.
+Some records, photographs, and film was burned!
+As for the track's themselves, a few of those early tracks have been covered up and overgrown with tress and brush or built over erasing any footprint they once made.

 This is our attempt to briefly document the evolution of auto racing in Schuylkill County at all the known facilities that hosted the various forms of motorsports.
-From a track built nearly a century and a half earlier for horses; to a track that would sacrifice it's ground so it could serve a higher purpose; to a track shrouded in mystery; to a track that would open and close multiple times before being silenced forever; to a track that would only survive one year; to a track that would be resurrected once a year; to a track that would attain legendary status; to a track that would defy the odds through multiple management changes.
+Each racing facility had it's own unique story but most would suffer the same fate.
+From three tracks built nearly a century and a half earlier for horses, one of which would be erased from the landscape; to a track that would sacrifice it's ground so it could serve a higher purpose; to a number of tracks shrouded in mystery; to a track that would open and close multiple times before being silenced forever; to two tracks that would only survive one year; to a track that would be resurrected once a year; to a track built with a scenic view of progress only to be replaced by a different type of progress; to a track that would be lost to a sunken ship; to a track that would attain legendary status; to a track that would defy the odds through multiple management changes; to a track that would operate only four times.

 The path that Schuylkill County racing took through time was as long and winding as the roads that led to those very same race tracks.
-A few of those racers who would venture along these very roads would in time become legends themselves, their names being synonymous with greatness.
+A few of those racers who would venture along these very roads would in time become legends in this sport, their names being synonymous with greatness.
 Others would be lost in the shifting sands of time, their names only remembered by those old enough to remember them.
-The journey begins here.....
+This long and interesting journey through time begins here.....

 Schuylkill County Fairgrounds 1918-1941

 The first known facility to host an automobile race in Schuylkill County was held here.
 It has also been called the Pottsville Fairgrounds even though it was located between the boroughs of Schuylkill Haven and Cressona, PA.
-In the beginning, the NMRA and then AAA sanctioned races were the first known class of racers to turn laps on the half mile track originally designed for horse racing.
-These machines were the same basic type of racers that competed at tracks like the now famous Indianapolis Motor Speedway where the Indy 500 races are held.
+In the beginning, it is unclear what sanctioning body organized the events.
+It wasn't until the 1920's that the NMRA organized the racing activities.
+By the 1930's, the American Automobile Association, AAA, sanctioned "Big Car" races.
+These early forms of sprint cars were the first known class of racers to turn laps on the half mile track originally designed for horse racing.
+These machines were similar to the Championship type of racers that competed at tracks like the now famous Indianapolis Motor Speedway where the Indy 500 races are held.

 It is ironic that internal combustion engines began to roar to life here.
 Only a few hundred yards away across the west branch of the Little Schuylkill River in the Philadelphia & Reading Railroad Mine Hill and West Cressona yards, steam engines plied their trade in moving the largest commodity the county was known for in this era, anthracite coal.
 In just over 30 years, internal combustion engines would begin replacing those "Iron Horses" that billowed steam and smoke by burning a very different fossil fuel.
 This change in fuels would have a very drastic effect on the local Anthracite coal industry in the years to follow.

 In the 23 year history of racing at the fairgrounds only 2 fatalities were recorded there.
 On July 4, 1935, 23 year old Wayne Schollenberger from Palmerton would lose his life from an accident on that day.
-Exactly one month later on August 4th, Dave Hawkins died from injuries received from an on track racing accident.
-Remarkably, these were the only racing fatalities from on-track incidents in Schuylkill County's racing history.
+Exactly one month later on August 4th, 29 year old Dave Harris of Staten Island, New York died from injuries received from an on track racing accident.
+Remarkably, these were only 2 of the 3 racing fatalities from on-track incidents in Schuylkill County's racing history.
 Fatalities in those incredibly hazardous early years of racing were not uncommon.

-An interesting fact is that a Berks County resident from the farming community of Oley would be the winningest driver in the tracks' too brief history.
-Early sprint car racer and National Sprint Car Hall of Fame member, the legendary Tommy Hinnershitz, would capture the most feature race wins.
+It is said, although records of the results are difficult to obtain, that a Berks County resident from the farming community of Oley would be the winningest driver in the tracks' too brief history.
+Early sprint car racer and National Sprint Car Hall of Fame member, the legendary Tommy Hinnershitz, is said to have captured the most feature race wins.
+Some of the greatest drivers of that era and arguably any era of racing in the Unites States competed here.
+Zeke Meyer, Russ Snowberger, Bob Sall, Chuck Tabor, Ted Nyquist, Johnny Hannon, Ammon Kelcher, Tommy McWilliams, Ted Kline, Tony Willman, and Mark Light are just a few of the early pioneers that visited victory lane here.

-As the world was approaching the next great struggle against global domination by tyrannical foreign powers, the fairgrounds was demolished in the early 1940's to make way for a building large enough for the Federal government to process munitions.
-Ammunition was desperately needed in vast quantities for the impending war effort which would soon thrust the United States of America into the Second World War.
+As the world was approaching the next great struggle against global domination by tyrannical foreign powers, the fairgrounds was demolished in the early 1940's to make way for a building large enough for the Federal government to produce tubing and a variety of extruded shapes for supplies and military vehicle production.
+These items were desperately needed in vast quantities for the war effort which thrust the United States of America into the Second World War.
 With the local work force and the means to transport the incredible amounts of raw materials required and finished products to where they were needed, this site was deemed to be ideal.
 It was considered such a great threat to the Axis Powers that Nazi Germany's leader, Adolf Hitler, wanted it to be sabotaged and destroyed!
+There were plans to actually bomb the facility which in actuality wasn't feasible as the German Air Force, the Fuftwaffe, didn't have the means to do so.

 In 1946, the Aluminum Company of America, Alcoa, would take over and operate the facility as the Cressona Works until 1977 when it closed the facility due to labor disputes which, again, would have devastating effects on the local economy.
 The facility would reopen in 1979 as the Cressona Aluminum Company until being acquired in 1996 by Alumax Semi-Fabricated Products Group and was renamed as Alumax Extrusions.
 Alcoa acquired Alumax in 1998 and renamed the site Facility Alcoa Extrusions.
-Alcoa merged with Sapa in 2007 resulting in its current name.
+Alcoa merged with Sapa in 2007.
+October of 2017, Sapa merged into Norsk Hydro resulting in its current name.

-Today, Sapa Extrusions occupies the massive building and nearly 100 acres that was once the site of the genesis of auto racing in Schuylkill County.
+Today, Hydro occupies the massive building and nearly 100 acres that was once the site of the genesis of auto racing in Schuylkill County.

 Present day image of the Schuylkill County Fairgrounds site